-- Your application letter should let the employer know what position you are applying for, why the employer should select you for an interview, and how you will follow-up. - If possible, address it to a specific person.
+- Your application letter should let me employer know what position you are applying for, why the employer should select you for an interview, and how you will follow-up. - If possible, address it to a specific person.
 You have to do a research about the company for this purpose. - Effective application letters explain - ✓ the reasons for your interest in the organization, i.e. explain why you are writing.
-For example, you are responding to an ad. - ✓ why you are right for a particular position at that particular company: you are familiar with the field; you have qualifications for the job. - You must identify your most relevant skills or experiences. - Format for an application letter: - ✓ First Paragraph: Why you are writing mention the job you are applying for and where you found the listing. - ✓ Middle Paragraph(s): What you have to offer the employer mention why your skills and experience are a good fit for the job. - ✓ Last Paragraph: Say thank you to the hiring manager for considering you and note how you will follow up.
+For example, you are responding to an ad. - ✓ why you are right for a particular position at that particular company: you are familiar with the field; you have qualifications for the job.
+You must identify your most relevant skills or - Format for an application letter: